 - When meat is involved, natural release is usually best.
 Why???
 Because it maintains the tender juiciness of the meat.

-- Another tip is to wait at least 5 minutes after you remove the chicken before you slice it.
+Another tip is to wait at least 5 minutes after you remove the chicken before you slice it.
+This will make sure that the juices stay inside and immediately don’t leak out.
+If you cut right away you will lose this and it will dry out quite quickly.

 Chicken and potatoes recipe